 Spruce Tree Wood

 Spruce wood offers an even texture that makes it appealing as a building material.
 It's also a lightweight wood, which makes it versatile for low-stress applications.
 Some varieties of spruce offer greater strength, making them useful for different building purposes.
-The Sitka spruce is a particularly sought-after variety when it comes to lumber and paper production.
+The Sitka spruce (Picea sitchensis, USDA zones 6-9) is a particularly sought-after species when it comes to lumber and paper production.
 Sitka wood tops the list of trees when it comes to strength-to-weight ratio, which makes it heavily used in the lumber industry.
 It's often used in furniture, trim, paneling and doors.
 It's also used to create paper pulp and musical instrument soundboards.

 Landscaping Focal Point

 Because spruce trees are known for their straight trunks and horizontal branches, they make beautiful additions to the landscape.
-Many varieties are known for having an ideal shape.
-For example, the white spruce tends to have a naturally beautiful shape.
+Many species are known for having an ideal shape.
+For example, the white spruce (Picea glauca, zones 3-6) tends to have a naturally beautiful shape.
 With so many varieties of spruce trees, you can find one that fits into your available space and gives the look you want.
-The "Montgomery" blue spruce grows as a compact evergreen.
-The bird's nest spruce is a dwarf version that works in planting bed borders.
+The Montgomery blue spruce (Picea pungens 'Montgomery,' zones 2-8) grows as a compact evergreen.
+The bird's nest spruce (Picea abies 'Nidiformis,' zones 3-6) is a dwarf version that works in planting bed borders.

 You also have different choices when it comes to the color of the needles.
 Some spruce trees offer a rich green color.
 Others offer a greenish-gray color.
-Or, you can go with a bluish tone when you choose a Colorado blue spruce.
+Or, you can go with a bluish tone when you choose a Colorado blue spruce (Picea pungens, zones 3-7).
 Spruce trees aren't all just tall, green trees with needles.
 You can get lots of variety, whether you choose a single spruce as a focal point or add several spruce trees throughout your property.

 Windbreaks can be a very important part of the landscape, especially in large, open, flat areas.
 Windbreaks don't just slow down the wind to make your property less breezy.
 They can also minimize erosion, cut down on your heating costs, prevent snow buildup and protect buildings, crops and livestock.